 You can use turmeric in a number of ways:

-You can add this in your culinary items as spice.
+You can add this to your culinary items as a spice.

-Make a paste of turmeric and apply on the affected area to reduce swelling and pain.
+Make a paste of turmeric and apply it to the affected area to reduce swelling and pain.

 To prevent dental caries make a paste of turmeric, mustard oil and salt.
 Apply the paste on teeth and gums and massage.